Over the years, I’ve done a lot of solo travel to the Greek islands and have a good idea of which ones you might like based on your interests.

 Why You’ll Love Mykonos

-Mykonos is a lot different now than when I visited in 2010.
+Mykonos is very different now from when I visited in 2010.
 The magic is still there, but the prices and the crowds have increased.

 Where is Mykonos Located & How to Get there